– Call for Abstracts –

 For the full details on the sub-themes, please go to our website: https://iwraonlineconference.org

-- On the basis of the submitted abstracts, a review by the international scientific committee of experts will be undertaken to select the best papers for presentation.
+- On the basis of the submitted abstracts, a review by the international scientific committee of experts will be undertaken to select the best abstracts for presentation.
 Selection criteria include technical quality, relevance to the conference themes, and significance of the content.

 - The International Scientific Committee will evaluate the abstracts and give their acceptance notification by May 10th, 2021.

-- Important: At least one author of each selected paper must register and attend the online conference to present their work.
+- Important: At least one author of each selected abstracts must register and attend the online conference to present their work.
 Registration is free for everyone, thanks for the generous support of the FAO.

 - Each participant can submit up to two abstracts as presenting author (no limitation as co-author).